mdeacey/facebook-gpt-shopify/docs/5_shopify_data_sync/5_3_testing_shopify_webhooks_polling.md

 ```

 **Why?**
-- Confirms data is stored correctly using the UUID-based structure, preparing for cloud storage.
+- Confirms data is stored correctly, preparing for cloud storage in Chapter 6.

 ### Step 5: Troubleshoot Issues
 **Action**: Diagnose and fix issues if the JSON response or logs show failures.